MaciejSzreder/ties/README.md

 	</body>
 </html>
 ```
-We can deal even with scores for both teams in one element
+You can deal even with scores for both teams in one element
 ```shell
 python ties.py -p1 ".//*[@class='scores']" -r1 "\d+" -p2 ".//*[@class='scores']" -r2 "(?<=:)\d+"
 ```